Avoid a simple sneeze turning into a serious case of parking influenza.

 Here’s something to think about? – Should you have a main CBD office with minimal parking for certain purposes and a satellite office outside the levy zone for the activities which don’t need to be in the CBD?

 This levy is really changing the mindset of many commercial relocations.
-The introduction of an outer ring Zone 2, introduced last year it affects you if you are on the fringe.
+The introduction of an outer ring Zone 2 affects you if you are on the fringe.

 The category 1 levy area is bounded by the red lines on the map, being bounded by Hoddle St, Punt Rd, Queens Rd, Kings Way, the West Gate Freeway, City Link, Footscray Rd, Dudley St, Peel St, Queensberry St, Rathdowne St, Carlton St, Nicholson St, Gertrude St and Langridge St.

 The Category 2 levy area includes a number of inner city suburbs surrounding the existing Category 1 levy area as seen here.
 It takes in all or parts of the following areas:

 |Carlton, Fitzroy, Collingwood, Parkville, Carlton North, Fitzroy North, Princess Hill, North Melbourne and residential West Melbourne||South Melbourne, Port Melbourne, Albert Park and St Kilda||Abbotsford||Commercial West Melbourne and Kensington|